rust-lang/blog.rust-lang.org/posts/2024-09-05-impl-trait-capture-rules.md

 * most code will "just work" in Rust 2024, avoiding confusing errors;
 * for the code where annotations are required, we now have a more powerful annotation mechanism that can let you say exactly what you need to say.

+## Appendix: Relevant links

+* Precise capture was proposed in [RFC #3617](https://github.com/rust-lang/rfcs/pull/3617), which left an unresolved question regarding syntax, and its tracking issue was [#123432](https://github.com/rust-lang/rust/issues/123432).
+* The unresolved syntax question was resolved in [issue #125836](https://github.com/rust-lang/rust/issues/125836), which introduced the `+ use<>` notation used in this post.
+* The implementation limitation is tracked in [#130031](https://github.com/rust-lang/rust/issues/130031).